Weitnau

-Weitnau (Low Alemannic: Witne) is a municipality in the rural district Oberallgäu in Bavaria/Germany.
+Weitnau (/de/; Low Alemannic: Witne) is a municipality in the rural district Oberallgäu in Bavaria/Germany.
 Together with the neighboring municipality of Missen-Wilhams, Weitnau shares an administrative unit.

 Geography

 Weitnau is situated in the Allgäu region in the foothills of the Bavarian Alps.
 The municipality consists of the town Weitnau and the villages of Seltmans, Sibratshofen, Kleinweiler, Hellengerst, Rechtis and Wengen; in addition to that there are several small hamlets, most notably Waltrams, Gerholz, Engelhirsch, Eisenbolz, Ettensberg, Klausenmühle and Weilerle.
 The town Weitnau lies in a valley bordered to the north by the Sonneck mountain (elev.
 1109 m.) and to the south by the Hauchenberg mountain (elev.
 1243 m.).
 The stream Weitnauer Bach has its source in the east of the municipality's area and flows into the 49 miles long river Argen in Seltmans.
 The Argen river itself flows into Lake Constance and thus is a tributary to the river Rhine, one of Germany's major rivers.